uendihoxha/UniApplication/README.md

 4. Connect the JDBC driver(JConnector) by including the it's JAR File in the Project
    - Libraries->(Right Click)ADD JAR File->include file: mysql-connector-java-5.1.40-bin.jar
    - or at Resolve when opening the project

--Some small changes are needed to make to completely fit the three tier architecture in this project-

 NOTE: Screenshots of the software functioning are provided in the folder "screenshots" in the zipfile.